Into Windows

 How To Select Pro Edition While Installing Windows 10

-Last Updated on May 11, 2022 by admin 52 Comments
+Last Updated on December 5, 2023 by admin 59 Comments

 Many users perform a clean install or reinstall of Windows 10 once in a year to fix issues and restore the lost speed.

-While the procedure to download Windows 10 ISO using the Media Creation tool is straight-forward, many users who have used the Media Creation Tool have been complaining that there is no option to download the Windows 10 Pro edition.
+While the procedure to download Windows 10 ISO using the Media Creation tool is straightforward, many users who have used the Media Creation Tool have been complaining that there is no option to download the Windows 10 Pro edition.

 That is, the screen where you are asked to select the edition of Windows 10 that you want to download doesn’t list the Windows 10 Pro edition.
 The list shows only Windows 10 and Windows 10 N editions, and there is no mention of Windows 10 Pro.